InternationalTradeAdministration/developer-best-practices/README.md

 - Clean code is something that needs to be a priority and thought about in all design and implementation decisions
   - What makes a good developer is not writing clever code, but it’s making code that other developers can read - making easily readable code is a skill that must be learned and practiced.
 It isn’t taught in colleges (to my knowledge) but can be learned via someone like Robert C. Martin.
 Check out the following book: https://www.oreilly.com/library/view/clean-code/9780136083238/
-- Never comment out old code and submit that to version control
-  - Commenting out code goes against the very reason version control exists
-  - It will still be available by looking at past commits
 - Keep comments updated
   - If a comment above a regex says ‘// grab only alphanumeric characters’ and then you change the regex to include or exclude other characters then you need to update the comment so that future readers are not surprised, confused, or mislead
 - Test methods should follow this format: testMethodThatYouAreTesting_StateBeforeTestAndWhatIsBeingSetup_ExpectedResult